Home » Employment » CV vs Resume: Discover the Best Choice for You

 • Examples of CVs and resumes

-By the end of this blog, you should have a clear understanding of the purpose of each, how to write a CV and resume and which one is right for you in your particular situation.
+By the end of this blog, you should clearly understand each purpose, how to write a CV and resume, and which one is right for you in your particular situation.

 What countries are CVs and resumes used in?

-In Australia, South Africa, and India, ‘CV’ and ‘resume’ are synonymous terms, and both words are used.
-In spite of the fact that ‘CV’ and ‘resume’ mean the same thing, CVs are used more frequently for white-collar jobs and resumes are used more frequently for blue-collar and unskilled ones in these countries.
+In Australia, South Africa, and India, ‘CV’ and ‘resume’ are synonymous terms.
+Although ‘CV’ and ‘resume’ mean the same thing, candidates use CVs more frequently for white-collar jobs and resumes for blue-collar and unskilled ones in these countries.

-In South Asia, a slightly different document known as a “biodata” may be required.
+In South Asia, employers require a slightly different document known as a “biodata.”
 A biodata corresponds to the American resume or European CV in terms of structure but is more focused on personal data.
 In addition to one’s date of birth, marital status, ethnicity, and race, it includes one’s salary.
 You can use the biodata to apply for jobs in India, Pakistan, and Bangladesh.

-In the USA and Canada, CVs and resumes are quite different and have distinctly different purposes.
-What distinguishes a ‘resume’ and ‘curriculum vitae (CV) in the USA and Canada is that CVs are longer documents which are used to apply for academic or research positions.
-In the UK and Europe, curriculum vitae are also commonly used in academic or research settings.
+In the USA and Canada, CVs and resumes are different and have distinctly different purposes.
+What distinguishes a ‘resume’ and ‘curriculum vitae (CV) in the USA and Canada is that CVs are longer documents that are used to apply for academic or research positions.
+Curriculum vitae are also commonly used in academic or research settings in the UK and Europe.
 In this case, they are usually called an “academic CV.”
 These documents are similar in style, structure, and content to the CVs people use to apply for an academic position in North America.

 Both CVs and resumes are used in different parts of the world.
 It is always best to consult with the employer beforehand to see which type of document they prefer.
 Although the criteria are often stated clearly in the job advertisement.